orchestral/parser/README.md

-Parser Component for Orchestra Platform
+XML Document Parser for Laravel and PHP
 ==============

 Parser Component is a framework agnostic package that provide a simple way to parse XML to array without having to write a complex logic.